By Dr. Lawrence Wilson

 "Coffee enemas are not given for the function of the intestines, but for the stimulation of the liver." - Max Gerson, MD

-1. This procedure recommends using up to about 2-3 cups of water in the enema.
-You may use more, but in my experience, it is not necessary.
-If you cannot retain the enema well, start by using even less water.
+7. Do not use more than about 2 cups of water in the enema.
+If you cannot retain the enema well, start by using 1.5 cups of water.

-2. Distilled water or Ice Age Glacial Spring Water are best for coffee enemas.
-Both of these are low-mineral waters that will absorb more of the coffee essence.
-Ice Age spring water is an open water, which has other benefits.
-If these are not available, one can use another spring water or carbon-only-filtered tap water for enemas.
+8. Distilled water or a spring water are generally best for coffee enemas.
+If these are not available, one can use carbon-only-filtered tap water for enemas.

-4. You may retain the enema more than 15 minutes.
-It is not essential in most cases, but you will obtain more benefits by retaining the enema for up to an hour.
+10. You may retain the enema more than 15 minutes.
+It is not essential, but there are benefits to retaining the enema for up to an hour.

 STEP 1.
 DECIDE WHERE TO DO YOUR COFFEE CLEANSE AND YOUR BODY POSITION